 Step 1: Understand Your Audience

-Just like other aspects of your SEO strategy, link building is all about identifying and understanding your target audience – the people who will be interacting with your content.
-In order to grow your audience (we all want more eyes on our websites!) you must consider both who your audience is right now and what your ideal audience looks like.
-You should also keep in mind which segments of your potential audience pool you do not want to focus on.
-Considering who your ideal audience is, and who it is not, will help inform your content creation strategy and allow you to refine your message.
+Just like other aspects of your SEO strategy, link building is all about identifying and understanding your target audience.
+In order to grow your audience (we all want more eyes on our websites!), you must consider both who your audience is right now and what your ideal audience looks like.
+Thinking about who your ideal audience is, and who it is not, will help inform your content creation strategy and allow you to refine your message.

-For example, let’s say your company runs white water rafting tours on a Class IV – V river.
-Due to the nature of the river, your tours are not very family-friendly; however, your current audience includes parents looking for fun vacation activities to do with their children, since white water rafting can be a popular family activity.
+For example, let’s say your company runs white water rafting tours on a river with Class IV – V rapids.
+Due to the nature of the river, your tours are not very family-friendly; however, your current audience includes parents looking for fun vacation activities to do with their children.
 You’ve encountered issues in the past with parents looking to book your tours with young children.
-This would be an audience you wouldn’t want to target since these types of groups cannot book your tours.
+This is an audience you don’t want to target since these types of groups cannot book your tours.
 To help solve this problem, you must create content geared toward adult adventure travelers and seasoned rafters (your ideal audience), and you’d strive to get backlinks from websites with similar demographics.

 Wondering exactly who your audience is?
 Use Google Analytics demographic data to get a better understanding of who typically visits your website.

 Now that you have an idea of your ideal audience, it’s time to find your online competitors — other businesses who are trying to reach a similar demographic.